Aliases for CENPE Gene

 GeneCards Summary for CENPE Gene

 CENPE (Centromere Protein E) is a Protein Coding gene.
 Diseases associated with CENPE include Microcephaly 13, Primary, Autosomal Recessive and Seckel Syndrome.
-Among its related pathways are Golgi-to-ER retrograde transport and Mitotic Metaphase and Anaphase.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
-An important paralog of this gene is KIF5C.
+An important paralog of this gene is KIF21B.

 UniProtKB/Swiss-Prot for CENPE Gene